rcarvello/wcm_people_development/README.md

 ### Introduction

 The People Development Web App is coded in HTML, JS, Bootstrap, and jQuery for the Front End and PHP with MySQL in the Back End.
-It is developed by using [PHP Web MVC Framework](https://github.com/rcarvello/webmvcframework).

-Building an application using a **custom ad hoc framework** instead of a public one (like Laravel) has **advantages** especially in terms of **long-term support**.
+The server-side logic was developed using [PHP Web MVC Framework](https://github.com/rcarvello/webmvcframework).
+The reason for building the PD Web APP using a **custom ad hoc framework** instead of a public one (like Laravel) has the following **advantages**:

-Main Benefits are:

 1. **Full Control Over Architecture**

-   * A custom framework fit your exact application needs.
+   * The custom PHP Web MVC Framework fits the exact application needs.
    * No unnecessary features or abstractions that increase complexity or load.
-   * Enforces the future development of a specific eco-sysyem, for examples pillars of WCM
+   * Enforces the future development of a specific eco-system, for example, other pillars of WCM

 2. **Lightweight & Performance-Oriented**

-   * Custom framework can be optimized for your specific use case, reducing overhead and improving speed.
+   * PHP Web MVC Framework is optimised for the specific use case, reducing overhead and improving speed.
-   * You avoid bloated codebases or unused components common in general-purpose frameworks.
+   * Avoiding bloated codebases or unused components common in general-purpose frameworks.

 3. **Tailored Long-Term Maintenance**

-   * You control when and how the framework is updated — avoiding forced migrations or breaking changes introduced by public framework updates.
+   * Control when and how the framework needs to be updated — avoiding forced migrations or breaking changes introduced by public framework updates.
    * No dependency on external community decisions or version cycles.

 4. **Avoiding Framework Lock-In**

-   * No limitations to the philosophies, or future changes of a public framework.
+   * No limitations to the philosophies or future changes of a public framework.

 ---

-### Requirements an setup
+### Requirements and setup

 It requires a server with Apache, PHP >= 7.2 and MySQL >= 5.5.